toon-format/toon/docs/reference/efficiency-formalization.md

 ### Strings That Look Like Literals

+Strings that look like numbers or booleans (e.g. `"123"`, `"true"`) must be quoted in both JSON and TOON, slightly reducing TOON's advantage because it no longer saves quotes on those values.

-For objects containing strings that look like numbers or booleans:
+For objects containing such strings:

 $$
 \Delta_{\text{strlit}} = 2 + n